-Intellectual Property includes all copyright, trademarks, designs, patents, domain names, concepts, know-how, trade secrets, logos and all other similar property and rights whether registered or unregistered;
+Intellectual Property includes all copyright, trademarks, logos, designs, patents, domain names, concepts, know-how, and trade secrets, and all other similar property and rights existing anywhere in the world, whether registered or unregistered;

 Permitted Users means the Customer and any employee or contractor of the Customer that the Customer authorises to have access to the Service by setting up and providing login details to that person (and excludes bots or access by other non-manual means except as expressly permitted);